dml-cth/deep-machine-learning/Instructions/01_getting_started_with_docker.md

 docker pull ssy340dml/dml-image:gpu
 ```

-Note: the previous `git clone` command needed the image so it was already downloaded behind the scenes.
+Note: the previous `git clone` command needed the image so it was actually already downloaded behind the scenes.

 Run the `pwd` command inside the container:
 ```